alangunning/doc-ai-analysis-starter/docs/content/github.md

 # GitHub Module

-The `ai_doc_analysis_starter.github` package provides helpers for working with GitHub and GitHub Models.
+The `doc_ai.github` package provides helpers for working with GitHub and GitHub Models.

 ## Key APIs